 The Program Faculty of the Radiography Program reserves the right to make any additions or changes in program policies as deemed necessary at any time throughout the course of the program.
 Students will be notified of new policies and/or changes in program policies in writing.

-ADA Statement:
+Students with Disabilities (ADA Statement):